silverstripeltd/s3sync/README.md

 [![CircleCI](https://circleci.com/gh/silverstripeltd/s3sync/tree/master.svg?style=svg)](https://circleci.com/gh/silverstripeltd/s3sync/tree/master)

 s3sync syncs files from a local directory to a AWS S3 bucket than the aws cli tool does.
 It does this by being very specific in what what IO operations it does.
-This can make a difference when there are 100 00 files when only a few files have been updated.
+This can make a difference when there are 10 000 files and only a few files should be synced.
+It also uploads files concurrently.

 ## Installation